Professional Psychotherapy, Hypnotherapy and Mindfulness teaching.

 After initial training in counselling work, I studied hypno-psychotherapy at the National College of Hypnosis and Psychotherapy (NCHP), on a course externally accredited by the United Kingdom Council for Psychotherapy.
 This training covers an integrative approach to therapy, which simply means that different therapeutic approaches can be employed to suit the specific needs of a client.
 Since then, I have also completed specialised training in the following areas:

-I have trained to work with Acceptance and Commitment Therapy (ACT), an evidence-based mindfulness-based behaviour therapy, sometimes described as the 'third wave' of CBT.
+I have trained to work with Acceptance and Commitment Therapy (ACT), a mindfulness-based behaviour therapy with a strong evidence base, sometimes described as the 'third wave' of CBT.
+I also incorporate Compassion Focused Therapy (CFT) into my psychotherapy work, and I'm a member of the Compassionate Mind Foundation.

 I am qualified as a Certified Hypnotic Fertility Practitioner (CHFP), enabling me to offer help and support to men and women with fertility problems, with both natural conception and when using assisted reproductive technologies (ART).